MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-JournalRule.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the rule to be removed.
-Enter either the GUID or the name of the journal rule.
-You can omit the parameter label.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The Identity parameter specifies the rule you want to remove.
 Enter either name or the GUID of the journal rule.
 You can omit the parameter label.

 ```yaml
 Type: RuleIdParameter